 The non-cancerous outgrowth of muscle cells in your uterus are known as uterine fibroids.
 However, not everyone with fibroids has symptoms, and your gynecologist may discover them during a routine pelvic examination.
 Those with symptoms may feel pelvic pressure, have excessive bleeding, experience bleeding between periods, constipation, lower-back pain and also the need to urinate frequently.
+Many women with fibroids dont realize they don’t need fibroid removal to find relief.

 Years ago, removing the entire uterus was the only way for the treatment of uterine fibroids.
 But now, there are effective, non-surgical treatment alternatives.
 Non-surgical options relieve fibroid symptoms without the need to have major surgery, allowing women to preserve their uterus and its functions.
 Uterine fibroid embolization (UFE) boasts a shorter recovery, allowing busy women to have less down-time than a major surgery like hysterectomy.